 A Lenten Menu

 Taramosalata (ταραμοσαλάτα): A coral-colored, mousse-like dip containing red carp (fish) roe.
+(Recipe in our Meze and Spreads & Dips cookbooks.)
 For more on this dip and its many uses, check out our blog Taramosalata~Beyond Meze.

 Revithosalata (ρεβιθοσαλάτα): A chickpea salad with red onion, cucumber, tomato, and fresh herbs.